 Cheesecakes may not be fully set when removed from the oven – this is OK.
 The cheesecake may have a slight wiggle in the center when you remove it from the oven.
 The cheesecake will continue to set up after you remove it from the oven.
 It will firm up as it cools.

 To prevent cracking when the cheesecake cools run a knife around the edge of the pan to loosen the cheesecake from the springform pan.
-Once the cheesecake cools completely remove the springform pan.
+Once the cheesecake cools completely remove the springform pan, it is important to wait until the cheesecake sets up completely.

 Please note there is an additional 1 cup of butter that was added to the batter when I made it for the video.
 This is an optional ingredient.
 It simply adds some extra richness to the cheesecake.
 You can leave it out, or add it like I did for the video.